ConnorFriday-code/Pharos-Computers/README.md

 -Links change colour to match the page the user is on, preventing themselves from getting lost

--Stands out from the pages content
+-Stands out from the page content

 ![Nav bar mobile](readme-images/end-result-images/NavBar-sm.PNG)